sustrik/libdill/man/ipaddr_local.md

 **mode**: What kind of address to return.
 See above.

+This function is not available if libdill is compiled with **--disable-sockets** option.

 # RETURN VALUE

 In case of success the function returns 0.
 In case of error it returns -1 and sets **errno** to one of the values below.